-In the Digital America course, we’ve encountered a wide variety of interesting texts, reading the entirety of “Mass Effect,” an anthology on digital art, edited by Lauren Cornell and Ed Halter.
+In the Digital America course, we’ve encountered a wide variety of interesting texts, reading the entirety of “Mass Effect,” an anthology on digital art, edited by Lauren Cornell and Ed Halter, as well as selected works from the New Media Reader anthology series and Rhizome’s net.art anthology.
 In encountering these texts, we compiled a cheat sheet, to better understand the terms and the artists we studied.
-We decided that we would publish this cheat sheet, so that it can be yours as well.
-We’ll keep working on it as we build on our knowledge, and you can chime in anytime by emailing us at firstname.lastname@example.org.
+We decided that we would publish this cheat sheet so that it can be yours as well.
+We’ll keep working on it as we build on our knowledge and read new texts, and you can chime in anytime by emailing us at email@example.com.

 Surf Club → Core platform for internet art and collaboration between 2006 and 2008, artists collectively shared and commented on digital folk art–strange gifs, previous eras’ web graphics, advertising or branding fails, intriguing textures or chat poetics.
 The practice of surfing was a way to process and synthesize the emergent mass culture of the web. -Lauren Cornell and Ed Halter

 The Long Tail →

 - Refers to the lengthy line of niche markets that trails behind, but now exceeds, the old “head” of blockbuster hits that used to make the market run; it has been made possible by the world of dematerialized products and infinite shelf space that the internet makes available.
 (217) – Alex Kitnick

 - “In this sense, the Tail is autistic.
 It has this amazing systemizing ability but it struggles with a theory-of-mind.
 It can’t put itself in your shoes.
 It’s in our world but very much in its own little world.
 It doesn’t really get this larger ecology of mind” (209) – Mark Leckey